 The icon screen was created locally by the former Quality Wood Products, Luzerne, Pennsylvania.
 During its time of operation, the company hand crafted wooden icon screens for Byzantine and Orthodox churches throughout the U.S., including as far away as Alaska.
 The iconography is the work of Father Theodore Koufos and his studio in Toronto, Canada.
 The iconostasis and church re-dedication occurred in 1990 in conjunction with the church’s 75th anniversary.

 St. Michael’s icon screen prominently features the 12 apostles as the top row.
 Each apostle is holding a book, representing their role in proclaiming the Gospel, the Word of God.
 The grape vine and wheat motif are symbolic of the many references to them direct from the Word of God.
 They also represent the gifts of bread and wine that during Divine Liturgy with the epiclesis (prayer of invocation), through the action of the Holy Spirit, become the Precious Body and Blood of our Lord and Savior, Jesus Christ.
 The Royal Doors are adorned with the image of a peacock, a Christian symbol of immortality.

 Reminders of Holiness

-The interior of an Eastern Christian is obviously unique in the way it uses art and structure to preserve the value of sacred space.
-While the beauty of our church serves to elevate our minds and souls, these are merely reminders of what is holy and our own call to holiness.
-Our church buildings serve as manifestations and instruments of the Kingdom of God and the glory to come.
+The interior of an Eastern Rite Church (whether Catholic or Orthodox) is obviously unique in the way art and structure preserves the tradition of sacred space.
+The merit of inspiring church design is in elevating our minds and souls to God.
+Yet, we are reminded that ecclesiastical art and architecture are merely the form of creation that reminds us of what is truly holy.
+All the elements of worship in combination, including those that are visual, should help lead us in our spiritual journey, that is, our personal call to holiness.
+Our church buildings serve as manifestations and instruments of the Kingdom of God and the glory yet to come.

 The Row of Apostles are: